Prior-free cosmological parameter estimation of Cosmicflows-4

-\abstract {As tracers of the underlying mass distributions, galaxies' peculiar velocities are valuable probes of the Universe, allowing us to measure the Hubble constant or to map the large scale structure and its dynamics.
-Yet, catalogs of peculiar velocities are noisy, scarce and prone to various interpretation biases.} {We aim to measure the bulk flow and the Hubble constant directly from the largest available sample of peculiar velocities, and without imposing a cosmological prior on the velocity field.} {To address these issues, we analyze the Cosmicflows-4 catalog, the most extensive catalog of galaxy peculiar velocities, reaching a redshift $z=0.1$.
-Specifically, we construct a forward modeling approach assuming only a flat Universe, which reconstructs the radial and bulk flows of the velocity field directly from measurements of peculiar velocities.} {Our method accurately recovers cosmological parameters within a radius of 120 Mpc/h that can then be compared with the predictions from \LCDM.
-Apart from a 3$\sigma$ tension with \LCDM{} on the magnitude around $120\Mpch$ associated with a 4$\sigma$ tension on the supergalactic $X$ direction, we find a general agreement between the standard model and the observations.
-Lastly, our analysis suggests a Hubble constant value of approximately $75.8\pm0.4$ km/s/Mpc, exacerbating (or independently confirming) the existing “Hubble tension”, however, for the first time accomplished with the largest set of peculiar velocities in existence.} {}
+\abstract {As tracers of the underlying mass distributions, the peculiar velocities of galaxies are valuable probes of the Universe, allowing us to measure the Hubble constant or to map the large-scale structure and its dynamics.
+The catalogs of peculiar velocities, however, are noisy, scarce, and prone to various interpretation biases.} {We measured the radial and bulk flow directly from the largest available sample of peculiar velocities and did not impose a cosmological prior on the velocity field.
+Furthermore, a minimum assumption on the shape of the radial flow at large distances enabled us to estimate the local Hubble constant.} {To address these issues, we analyzed the Cosmicflows-4 catalog (CF4), the most extensive catalog of galaxy peculiar velocities, reaching a redshift $z=0.1$.
+Specifically, we constructed a forward-modeling approach assuming only a flat Universe, which reconstructs the radial and bulk flows of the velocity field directly from measurements of peculiar velocities.
+Our method was tested on a series of 64 simulated catalogs that mimicked the complex selection function of CF4 in space and in magnitude.
+Based on our mock data, we propose a simulation-based correction method that we applied to the CF4 data.} {Our method recovers the radial flow and the direction and magnitude of the bulk flow throughout the covered volume without bias.
+The incompleteness of the data leads to a systematic amplification of the underlying flow, however, which in turn leads to a systematic overestimation of the amplitude of the bulk flow.
+By estimating the (cosmic) variance of the density field at large distances from the Lambda Cold Dark Matter (\LCDM{}) model, we were able to extract a value of $75.9\pm1 \,\,{\rm (stat)} \,\,\Hdim$ from the radial inflow.
+With regard to the bulk flow, a 3$\sigma$ tension is found with \LCDM{} on the supergalactic X direction and on the magnitude of the bulk flow around $140\Mpch$ and $240\Mpch$.
+In summary, our work confirms the existing tension on the Hubble constant measured locally and a significant tension in the local bulk flow with \LCDM{} predictions.
+More work is needed to handle all the possible sources of systematic errors inherent to the treating of composite catalogs such as CF4.} {}

 \keywords{Cosmology: cosmological parameters -- Techniques: radial velocities -- Methods: data analysis}